AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 **Unsure where to find the JSON file?
 No worries!
 Follow these instructions:**

 1. In ScoopBook, type the following command: `export temp.json`
-2. `temp.json` will be saved in you JAR file location.
+2. `temp.json` will be saved in your JAR file location.
 Open it in an editor of your choice.
 3. Edit the fields while adhering to the format of the file.
 Save the JSON file.
 4. In ScoopBook, type the following command: `import temp.json`
 5. Done!